jazzband/prettytable/README.md

 +--------------------------------+-----------------+----------------------+-----------------+
 ```

-If the argument `None` is passed, then the minimum width is automatically selected
+If `0` is given for a column, then the minimum width is calculated based on the column's
+data.

 ### Changing the appearance of your table - the easy way